 Looking forward to seeing everyone at AGBT 2020 Marco Island.
-Stop by our Suite to learn about our new products.
+Stop by Seagrape 2 for new swag and updates on new products.

 Yes.
 All plexWell kits include all the indexed adapters and amplification primers necessary to make dual-indexed Illumina-compatible libraries.
 It is worth noting that the Sample Barcode (i7 index) is added by the Sample Barcode Reagent, and the Pool Barcode (i5) is added by the Pool Barcode Reagent.

 Reagents: KAPA HiFi HotStart ReadyMix; 10 mM Tris-HCl, pH 8.0, ultra-pure water, reagents for DNA quantification (PicoGreen), and Illumina sequencing kits.

 Consumables: 1.5 mL LoBind tubes; PCR strip tubes and individual tubes; pipette tips; plate seals or strip caps.

 Equipment: Table-top vortex; plate centrifuge; minifuge; appropriate pipettors, magnet for MAGwise bead-based purification steps; a thermal cycler compatible with low profile fully-skirted Bio-Rad hard-shell PCR plates; equipment for assessing library size by gel electrophoresis (BioAnalyzer, TapeStation, or Fragment Analyzer, etc.) and library concentration (fluorometer or qPCR instrument), and an Illumina sequencing system.